 Summary

 There are lots of ways for motivated people to change their life, and land a job as a network engineer.
 Doing so will allow you to make a good living and work with some awesome technology.
 Getting there is up to you.
-Whether it be self-study, class-room training, college or the military, if you truley want to work as a network engineer there is a way.
-You just have to do it.
+Whether it be self-study, classroom training, college or the military, if you truly want to work as a network engineer there is a way.
+You just have to do it, with passion and determination.

 Sir.
 I would like you to ask some questions:-